jalapic/engsoccerdata/readme.txt

 engsoccerdata
 =============

-# My plan is to convert these functions/data into a R package in the not to distant future
+# My plan is to convert these functions/data into a R package in the not too distant future